-Some people are quick decision makers who just want the fast facts.
+Some people are quick decision-makers who just want fast facts.
 Others want the best deal.
 Then there are those who do a ton of research before they purchase.

-Good marketing is about creating effective content that shows your people exactly who you are, what you do, and how your products and services create value for them.
+Good Relationship Marketing is about creating effective content that shows your people exactly who you are, what you do, and how your products and services create value for them.
 This is only possible when you really understand how they arrive at their buying decisions.

 - ONLINE or IN-PERSON?
 (WHERE do they buy?)

 The types of relationships your customers enjoy also plays a big factor in how you sell to them.
 Some really love that personal, one-on-one, in-person connection when purchasing products and services.
 And the sales process may take several months to build up to this type of relationship and collaboration.
-Therefore, nurturing them with great content on a regular basis needs to be a part of your sales funnel.
+Therefore, nurturing them with great content on a regular basis needs to be a part of your sales funnel for Relationship Marketing.

 Other customers love minimal or no interaction.
 They shop for on-demand products and services online.
 Here, making the online customer experience easy and simple should be the focus and end game.

-We look forward to exploring these options with you and developing a winning sales strategy for your customers.
+We look forward to exploring Relationship Marketing with you and developing a winning sales strategy for your customers.
 If you have any questions, feel free to reach out and email me at firstname.lastname@example.org or give me a call at 619-888-6743.

 Nurture Marketing for Loyal Customers